Appalachian mixed mesophytic forests: Setting

 This ecoregion is located in the plains and hill country west of the Appalachians in northwest Alabama and east central Tennessee, eastern Kentucky, western North Carolina and Virginia, most of West Virginia, western Maryland, southeastern Ohio and western Pennsylvania.
 This ecoregion also occurs in scattered disjuncts in the Ozark and Ouachita Mountains of Arkansas, Missouri, and extreme eastern Oklahoma.
 These forests are known for their rich diversity of plants and animals, which is due to several contributing factors, especially that the area was an unglaciated refugium for many species.
 It shares species with the high elevation Appalachian-Blue Ridge forests to the east, the hardwood forests to the west, and the mixed hardwood/conifer forests to the south.

 Climate

-The climate varies from humid continental in the north to humid subtropical in the south.
+The climate of the Appalachian mixed mesophytic forests varies from humid continental (Dfa/Dfb) in the northern part of its range with warm to hot, humid summers and cold, snowy winters to humid subtropical (Cfa) in the southern part of its range with summers having long periods of hot, humid conditions with generally mild winters.
+The forests receive abundant annual precipitation, ranging from 35 to 80 inches (890 to 2,040 mm), distributed relatively evenly throughout the year.

 Flora

 They are one of the most biologically diverse temperate forest regions on earth.
 It has an unusually diverse tree flora, with as many as 30 tree species at a single site including many relics of the ancient forest that once covered North America more widely.
 Along with the forest there is a rich undergrowth of ferns, fungi, herbaceous plants, shrubs and small trees as well as areas of glade, heath, shale, peat bog and cranberry bog.